-However, there are several hurdles that inhibit these benefits of the Primary Care.
-For example, shortage of the primary care physicians, the ongoing demand for the new practitioners and the way quality of care varies between different practitioners, regions, and countries.
+However, there are several hurdles that inhibit these benefits of Primary Care.
+For example, shortage of the primary care physicians, the ongoing demand for new practitioners, and the way quality of care varies between different practitioners, regions, and countries.
 To avoid these barriers the Primary Care practitioners’ key role should be:

 - Preventing social disparities